-(1) If either party is dissatisfied with the findings of a violation under this article, the party may administratively appeal the decision to the city manager or designee, within five (5) TEN (10) CALENDAR days of receipt of the findings.
-The city manager or designee shall render a decision within ten (10) working CALENDAR days of the receipt of request for review;
+- (1) If either party is dissatisfied with the findings of a violation under this article, the party may administratively appeal the decision to the City Manager or designee, within ten (10) calendar days of receipt of the findings.
+The City Manager or designee shall render a decision within ten (10) calendar days of the receipt of request for review; - (2) If any fines are levied pursuant to this article, the party may appeal the decision and resulting fine in writing to the City Manager within ten (10) calendar days of the receipt of the imposition of the fine.
+Such appeal shall contain the factual basis for the party's position and the reasons why the decision is incorrect and should be overturned; - (3) If either party is dissatisfied with the administrative review by the City Manager, the party may file an appeal in writing with the city clerk to be heard by a Hearing Officer.
+Such appeal shall be filed within ten (10) calendar days of the receipt of a decision by the City Manager, setting forth the reasons why the decision is incorrect and should be overturned; - (4) The Hearing Officer shall consider all facts relating to the issuance of the charge and resulting fine, if any, and may uphold the penalty imposed, eliminate it or modify it; - (5) The costs of the administrative hearing may be assessed to the responsible party in addition to any other fines and penalties, in the event the charge is upheld; and

-- (2) If any fines are levied pursuant to this article, the party may appeal the decision and resulting fine in writing to the city manager within five (5) working TEN (10) CALENDAR days of the receipt of the imposition of the fine.
-Such appeal shall contain the factual basis for the party's position and the reasons why the decision is incorrect and should be overturned; - (3) If either party is dissatisfied with the administrative review by the city manager, the party may file an appeal in writing with the city clerk to be heard by a hearing officer.
-Such appeal shall be filed within ten (10) CALENDAR days of the receipt of a decision by the city manager, setting forth the reasons why the decision is incorrect and should be overturned; - (4) The hearing officer shall consider all facts relating to the issuance of the charge and resulting fine, if any, and may uphold the penalty imposed, eliminate it or modify it; - (5) The costs of the administrative hearing may be assessed to the responsible party in addition to any other fines and penalties, in the event the charge is upheld; and - (6) If either party is dissatisfied with the review by the hearing officer, the party may file an appeal in writing with the city clerk to be heard by the city council.
-Such appeal shall be filed within ten (10) CALENDAR days of the receipt of a decision by the hearing officer, setting forth the reasons why the decision is incorrect and should be overturned.
-The decision of the city council shall constitute the final decision.
+(6) If either party is dissatisfied with the review by the Hearing Officer, the party may file an appeal in writing with the city clerk to be heard by the City Council.
+Such appeal shall be filed within ten (10) calendar days of the receipt of a decision by the Hearing Officer, setting forth the reasons why the decision is incorrect and should be overturned.
+The decision of the City Council shall constitute the final decision.